Rebuilding cultural heritage after disaster

 New Galleries of Remembrance

-Jude Fraser, Manager, Centre for Cultural Materials Conservation, was as an invited guest on 11 November 2014 at the Remembrance Day Service and the Dedication of the Galleries of Remembrance at Melbourne's Shrine of Remembrance.
+Jude Fraser, Manager, The Grimwade Centre, was as an invited guest on 11 November 2014 at the Remembrance Day Service and the Dedication of the Galleries of Remembrance at Melbourne's Shrine of Remembrance.
 The day also included a celebratory dinner with Shrine staff and other invited contractors who worked on the project – Pod, Fini Frames, lighting team, AV team, signage team.

 In May and July 2014 approximately 800 loan objects were assessed for required conservation work.
 Approximately 230 3D objects and 90 paper objects/photos were treated from mid June through to mid October 2014.